Best Credit Cards for Product Return Protection [2025] Best Credit Cards for Product Return Protection [2025]

 • Credit card statement displaying the purchase

-• A copy of the retailer’s return policy, and potentially, a letter from the store confirming the refusal to accept a returned item
+• A copy of the retailer’s return policy, and, potentially, a letter from the store confirming the refusal to accept a returned item

 Typical exclusions from credit card return protection policies include:

-• Jewelry, art, antiques, coin, and collectibles
+• Jewelry, art, antiques, coins, and collectibles

 • Items purchased for resale, professional, or commercial use